 Facility Manager: Pat Donahue

 RIA / HPLC / Luminex / Enzymatic / ELISA assays:

-- Radioimmunoassays (RIA): ACTH, corticosterone, cortisol, c-peptide, ghrelin, glucagon, growth hormone, insulin, leptin, progesterone, PYY, testosterone, T3 and T4
+- Radioimmunoassays (RIA): ACTH, corticosterone, cortisol, c-peptide, ghrelin, glucagon, growth hormone, insulin, leptin, PYY, testosterone, T3 and T4

 - High Performance Liquid Chromatography (HPLC): amino acid, catecholamines (epinephrine & norepinephrine), creatinine and purine nucleotides

 - Luminex multiplex: includes human and mouse adipokine, cytokine/chemokine, metabolic hormones, IGF, immunology/inflammation, and pituitary panels

 - Enzymatic: glucose

 - ELISA: glucagon

 * For inquiries, please contact the hormone core staff at (615) 936-1624 or email Dale Edgerton